 Estate Sale Pricing Techniques

-The estate sale organizer prices most items based on their market value.
+Estate sale pricing is conducted by the estate sale organizer, who prices most items based on their market value.
 This is how each item’s price tag is established.

 However, organizers can also do on-the-spot pricing for certain items.
 After the first day, organizers typically discount items to encourage buyers to snap up the bargains.
 Discounts can range up to 75% off the original price.